-- identifying and recommending to the Board individuals for appointment as directors, having regard to the Board Diversity Policy, the Senior Management and Board and Senior Manager Suitability Policy; - reviewing at least annually the structure, size, composition, the performance of the Board, and the collective suitability of the Board and individual Board members.
-This involves reporting and making recommendations to the Board for any changes and annually reviewing Monzo's Board and Senior Manager Suitability Policy; and - Reviewing and making recommendations to the Board, at least once a year, in respect of appointments to Board Committees and for Board succession over the longer term in order to maintain an appropriate balance of skills, experience, diversity and independence.
+- Approving the search, selection, and appointment process for independent non-executive directors, including approving the appointment of an external search firm to support the search and selection process. - Identifying and recommending to the Boards, individuals for appointment as directors, having regard to the Board Diversity Policy, and Board and Senior Manager Suitability Policy; - Reviewing at least annually the structure, size, composition, the performance of the Boards, and the collective suitability of the Board and individual Board members.
+This involves reporting and making recommendations to the Boards for any changes and annually reviewing Monzo's Board and Senior Manager Suitability Policy; and - Reviewing and making recommendations to the Boards, at least once a year, in respect of appointments to Group Committees and for Board succession over the longer term in order to maintain an appropriate balance of skills, experience, diversity and independence.

-The Nomination and Governance Committee discusses and recommends to the Board for approval our Board Diversity Policy, which sets out our commitment to board diversity in its broadest sense, including skills, geographic and industry experience, background, ethnicity, age and gender to name a few.
+Our Board Diversity Policy influences our hiring and succession planning as well as setting out objectives and our commitment to diversity in the broadest sense, including skills, geographic and industry experience, background, ethnicity, age and gender, to name a few.
+We're pleased to say that we're meeting the majority of diversity objectives, including gender representation on our Boards.

 A specific aim of our Board Diversity Policy is to have a Board and Executive Committee made up of at least 40% women, which is aligned with the target we committed to as signatories of the Women in Finance Charter.
-We continue to meet this objective with our Board comprising 55.6% women as at 28 February 2023.
-We're also proud that our Board Audit Committee, Board Risk Committee and Board Remuneration Committee are chaired by women.
+We continue to meet this objective with our Board comprising 55.6% women as at 31 March 2024.
+We're also proud that our Group Audit Committee, Group Board Risk Committee and Group Remuneration Committee are chaired by women.

 Our Board Diversity Policy includes other objectives on recruiting Board members.
-This is led by our Nomination and Governance Committee and is considered on merit and against objective criteria.
+This is led by our Group NomCo e Committee and is considered on merit and against objective criteria.